eespurlock/R_Analyses/README.md

-data: stores the data used to perform all 3 analyses
+data: stores the data used to perform all 3 analyses.
+This file includes a description of the data provided

 Air_Quality_Analysis.R: Performed time series analysis using fixed effects to see effects of pollution reduction measures on air particulate matter.
 Found that pollution reduction measures also reduce the air particulate matter.